-19. IEPs and meetings for students with disabilities placed in private schools or community facilities by the school district.
-If a student with a disability is placed in a private school by the school district, in consultation with the student's parents, the school district will ensure that the student has the same rights as a student with a disability served by the school district.
+19. IEPs and meetings for students with disabilities placed in private schools or community facilities by the school district district will ensure that the student has the same rights as a student with a disability served by the school district.
 Before placing the student, the school district initiates and conducts a meeting to develop an IEP or IFSP for the student.
 The district will ensure the attendance of a representative of the private school at the meeting.
 If the representative cannot attend, the district will use other methods to ensure participation by the private school, including individual or conference telephone calls.
 After a student with a disability enters a private school or facility, any meetings to review and revise the student's IEP may be initiated and conducted by the private school or facility at the discretion of the school district.
 However, the school district must ensure that the parents and a school district representative are involved in decisions about the IEP and agree to proposed changes in the IEP before those changes are implemented by the private school.
 Even if a private school or facility implements a student's IEP, responsibility for compliance with state board rules remains with the school district.
 These requirements apply only to students who are or have been placed in or referred to a private school or facility by a school district as a means of providing FAPE.
-If placement in a public or private residential program is necessary to provide special education to a student with a disability, the program, including non-medical care and room and board, must be at no cost to the parents of the student.
+If placement in a public or private residential program is necessary to provide special education to a student with a disability, the program, including non medical care and room and board, must be at no cost to the parents of the student.